f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 When comparing rSeries to the previous generation iSeries appliances it is important to note that rSeries provides more options for network connectivity including 25GB and 100Gb Ethernet support. rSeries appliances are generally providing up to 2x more performance than the previous generation iSeries appliances.

-Looking at comparisons of iSeries i10800 vs. the r10000 or the iSeries i5800 vs.the r5000 you can see a 1.2x-2.4x increase in performance depending on which metric is looked at.
+Looking at comparisons of iSeries i10800 vs. the r10000 or the iSeries i5800 vs. the r5000 you can see a 1.2x-2.4x increase in performance depending on which metric is looked at.
 From an SSL perspective the increase is 2.3x-10x for RSA based ciphers, and for Elliptical Curve rSeries will offload that processing to hardware, some older BIG-IP appliances may have had to process more modern ciphers in software.

 .. image:: images/rseries_performance_and_sizing/image5.png
   :align: center